A brief look at how Sano and Hajime are doing together a couple of months after Seeing Red.

 “I’m not lecturing.”
 That Hajime released Sano’s shoulders at this point was a mixed blessing.
 “I’m reminding you of what you already know.
 Make up your mind about your new phone and then come find me in grocery.”

 All of a sudden the choice of carrier and model didn’t seem nearly as complicated as it had a few minutes ago.
-In fact, it was now perfectly obvious which company was the best option and which smartphone he wanted.
+In fact, it was now perfectly obvious which company would be the best option and which smartphone he wanted.
 And though veiled laptop desires still danced, sparkling, at the edge of his awareness, they no longer significantly tempted him.

 It turned out he had no need to go find Hajime in grocery.
 The process of obtaining the fixed attention of an employee qualified in the workings of cell phone accounts, then waiting while that person set him up with a monthly plan and initiated a port process, necessitated a longer time spent in the electronics department than Hajime could possibly take looking for and even purchasing food and whatever else he needed throughout the store.
-He rejoined Sano just as the latter had finished setting up an automatic recurring payment on his debit card and was getting lengthy and repetitive instructions on how the service switch would progress over the next twenty-four hours.
+He rejoined Sano just as the latter had finished setting up an automatic recurring payment on his debit card and was receiving lengthy and repetitive instructions on how the service switch would progress over the next twenty-four hours.

 And as Sano, ridiculously pleased at his new acquisition and excited to play with it extensively, finally turned away from the counter to the sound of the employee’s polite goodbye, Hajime asked with just the tiniest touch of impatience, “Do you need anything else here?”